Medieval & Collateral Lines

 Notes and Sources

-The research overview on this page rests on primary-source attestation of the three documented bastard lines, on the distributional evidence set out in the Four Functions article, and on supporting scholarship in Flemish seal culture and medieval genealogy.
+The research overview on this page rests on primary-source attestation of the five documented bastard lines, on the distributional evidence set out in the Four Functions article, and on supporting scholarship in Flemish seal culture and medieval genealogy.
 Full documentation is maintained on the linked dossier and article pages.

 [3] The distributional analysis across three surname clusters (c.
 1500, 1600, 1700) and the toponymic-paradox argument are set out in full in the Four Functions, Three Clusters article.
+Read the Four Functions analysis →

 [4] Jean-François Nieus, "Aristocratic seal ownership in twelfth-century Flanders: A world in between" (preprint, Academia.edu, 2021; University of Namur; forthcoming in peer-reviewed publication).
 Provides historical depth for how Flemish elite identity and territorial names functioned in the comital network.
 Discussed in full on the Seals, Lions, and the Politics of a Surname page.
+Read the Seals article →

 Ongoing Work